Product Post

 Step By Step Connection of Arduino Uno R3 to L293D Motor

-Following these steps, you can easily connect the L293D motor driver shield to your Arduino Uno R3 and start controlling your motors.
+Connect the L293D motor driver shield to your Arduino Uno R3 and start controlling your motors.

 Advantages and Limitations of Using the Shield